-IMPORTANT: The tool has been coated with a protective coating.
-In order to ensure proper fit and operation, the coating must be removed.
-Remove coating with mild solvents such as mineral spirits and a soft cloth.
-Nonflammable solvents are recommended.
-After cleaning, cover all exposed metal surfaces with a light coating of oil.Paste wax is recommended for table top.
+IMPORTANT: Table is coated with a protectant.
+To ensure proper fit and operation, remove coating.
+Coating is easily removed with mild solvents, such as mineral spirits, and a soft cloth.
+Avoid getting solution on paint or any of the rubber or plastic parts.
+Solvents may deteriorate these finishes.
+Use soap and water on paint, plastic or rubber components.
+After cleaning, cover all exposed metal surfaces with a light coating of oil.
+Paste wax is recommended for table top.